yevgenykuz/.dotfiles/README.rst

     # make sure all .sh files have execute permission.
 If not, give it with:
     chmod +x ~/.dotfiles/install.sh
     chmod +x ~/.dotfiles/scripts/*.sh
-    # after logging into Mozilla account in Firefox, move all items from ~/.dotfiles/.mozilla/firefox/RANDOM_PROFILE_STRING to generated profile folder in ~/.mozilla/firefox
+    # after logging into Mozilla account in Firefox and syncing, move all items from ~/.dotfiles/.mozilla/firefox/RANDOM_PROFILE_STRING to generated profile folder in ~/.mozilla/firefox

 Automatic package installation and configuration
 ================================================